-Most yacht owners have had the thought whether to sell his vessel or charter it.
-It all depends on a variety of factors.
+If you’re like most yacht owners, at one time or another, you’ve debated over whether to sell your vessel or charter it.
+The answer depends on a variety of factors.

 Reasons for Selling and Chartering

 Here are four typical reasons to sell your boat: You need money, your maintenance costs are too high, you rarely use it or you’d like to buy a new one.

 If you’d like the cash for a life-changing event, want to invest in something that will bring you more satisfaction or simply want a bigger boat, selling your yacht is one way to bank a significant amount of money.
 Just remember, depending on your yacht’s size, type and the area of the country where it’s berthed, the time it takes to find a boat buyer could vary from a few weeks to a couple of years.

 #2 Keeping Your Yacht

 Now, if you want to keep your yacht but are having trouble covering your maintenance costs, turning it into a charter vessel might be the way to go.
 The initial investment for licenses and surveys eventually will be offset by charter fees – and you may even turn a profit.

 #3 Chartering Out Your Yacht